Khan/perseus/inputting-math.md

 ## Widgets

-### `Expression`
+### `Expression` (and `OldExpression`)

-Widget called "Expression / equation" that displays a mathquill box (`InputWithExamples`).
+Widget called "Expression / equation" that is in the process of being upgraded.

-This expression is also an example of `InputWithExamples` and `MathInput`.
+The newer version is composed of a React component called `Expression` that uses MathQuill for WYSIWYG expression input (it wraps `InputWithExamples`, which in turn wraps `MathInput`).
+This version is now the default for most browsers.

 ![expression](./images/expression.png)

-### `OldExpression`

-Also called "Expression / equation".
-The expression widget seen on mobile.
-It's unclear to the author how the input works as it appears to be using a mathquill input but also displaying the latest parsed TeX.
+The older version is composed of a React component called `OldExpression` that uses a plain text input, and displays a live render of the last parsed TeX immediately below.
+This version is now only served to mobile web browsers, since MathQuill's mobile support is still rough around the edges.
+Eventually, this version will be deprecated entirely.

 ### `InputNumber`